The Shocking Crimes Of Velma Barfield, The “Death Row Granny”

 She wasn’t worried, she told her family.
 “When I go into that gas chamber,” Velma Barfield said, “it’s my gateway to heaven.”

 Witnesses said that she didn’t suffer.
 She just seemed to relax as the toxic poison flowed through her veins like all of the people she killed.
-For the first time in twenty-two years, an American woman had been put to death.
+For the first time in twenty-two years, an American woman had faced capital punishment.

 Outside, the people standing vigil put out their candles and softly sang Velma Barfield’s favorite hymn.
-The others cheered.
+The others cheered in celebration for the end of Velma Barfield’s reign of terror.

 After reading about Velma Barfield, learn about the worst female serial killers of the 20th century, or learn about how one of the worst, Amelia Dyer, killed hundreds as a ‘baby farmer’.